C0PEP0D/otto/README.md

 You can visualize another episode by using again the same command.

 Some logging information is displayed in the terminal as the script runs.
-In the rendering window, the first panel is a map of hits, and the second panel is the agent's belief (probability distribution over source locations).
+In the rendering window, the first panel is a map of odor detections, and the second panel is the agent's belief (probability distribution over source locations).

 The videos have been saved as `visualize/outputs/YYmmdd-HHMMSS_video.mp4` where 'YYmmdd-HHMMSS' is a